This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 The Role of The Bobbin Winder and Stopper

-The bobbin winder and stopper keep thread winding quick and smooth.
+The bobbin winder and stopper simplify your sewing tutorial by keeping thread winding smooth.

-Place your bobbin on the winder, guide the thread properly, and watch it fill evenly.
+Place the bobbin on the winder, guide the thread correctly, and watch it fill evenly.

 Using The Stitch Selection Buttons and Knobs